 Fixed Rent: The majority of the Company's leases provide for rent payments on an entirely or partially fixed basis.
 For the majority of its fixed farm rent leases, the Company receives at least 50% of the annual lease payment from tenants before crops are planted, generally during the first quarter of the year, with the remaining 50% of the lease payment due in the second half of the year generally after the crops are harvested.
 Rental income is recorded on a straight-line basis over the lease term.
+Certain of the Company's leases provide for tenants to reimburse the Company for property taxes and other expenses.
+These tenant reimbursements and rent payments are treated as a single lease component because the timing and pattern of revenue recognition is the same.
+This means that rental income is equal in all periods of the lease, calculated by adding all expected lease payments (including increases within the lease) and dividing by the number of periods, despite the cash rents being received in lump sums at the specific times as described above.
 The lease term generally considers periods when a tenant: (1) may not terminate its lease obligation early; (2) may terminate its lease obligation early in exchange for a fee or penalty that the Company considers material enough such that termination would not be probable; (3) possesses renewal rights and the tenant's failure to exercise such rights imposes a penalty on the tenant material enough such that renewal appears reasonably assured; or (4) possesses bargain renewal options for such periods.
 Payments received in advance are included in deferred revenue until they are earned.